 HOW TO RESIZE YOUR IMAGES

-2) Select the 'all' selection box here (or you may opt to select and modify a single image at a time, in which case you would select the box next to the single image you wish to edit):
+2) Select the 'all' selection box here, or you may choose to select and modify a single image at a time, in which case you would select the box next to the single image you wish to edit:

-4) A pop up window will appear where you can set the width of the image.
+4) A pop up window will appear where you can set the width and height of the image.
 NextGEN Gallery will keep aspect ratio intact.
-Once you are done, click 'OK' and NextGEN Gallery will make the changes
+Once you are done, click 'OK' and NextGEN Gallery will make the changes.

 5) Once the process is complete, you should see the updated image size under the image information as shown in this screenshot: